JBA Network

 One of my great joys as a veterinarian is developing personal relationships with patients and their caregivers.
 We provide a welcoming atmosphere (lower lighting, calming music, blankets for comfort, ample time for an unhurried visit), and yummy treats (if appropriate and allowed) in an effort to create a relaxed and enjoyable experience.
 You will be present during the exam and treatment, and engaged in discussion about nutrition, exercise, and Tuina, a gentle, easy to learn method of body work.
 Time and intention ( or attention) are key components to forming a partnership in caring for your pet and promoting his or her health and healing.

-At Holistic Pet Healing at NVH, we also offer a private garden entrance, a welcome room, and a treatment room, all designed to provide a nurturing and comfortable experience.
+We provide a nurturing and comfortable experience in both of our offices.
 Our goal is to offer a healing sanctuary for pets and the people who love and care for them.

 Work Hours and Fee Schedule